cran-task-views/ActuarialScience/ActuarialScience.md

 - `r pkg("MortalityGaps")` provides methods for forecasting male/female life expectancy based on analysis of the gap between male/female life expectancy in a country compared with the record level of female life expectancy in the world.
 - `r pkg("GPRMortality")` estimate Bayesian statistical models for estimating child and adult mortality rates which its data likelihood is mortality rates from different data sources such as: death registration system, Censuses or surveys.
 - `r pkg("IBMPopSim")` allows the efficient simulation of a wide class of individual based models where individuals are marked by their date of birth and a set of (discrete or continuous) characteristics.
+- `r pkg("WH")` provides an enhanced implementation of Whittaker-Henderson smoothing for the gradation of one-dimensional and two-dimensional life insurance tables, based on Biessy (2023) `r doi("10.48550/arXiv.2306.06932")`.
+Among other features, it generalizes the original smoothing algorithm to maximum likelihood estimation, automatically selects the smoothing parameter(s) and extrapolates beyond the range of data.

 See also the view `r view("Epidemiology")` for epidemiology topics and the view `r view("Bayesian")` for Bayesian inference.